Copula-based functional Bayes classification with principal components and partial least squares

 As later examples suggest, the unequal group eigenfunction case is common.
 To accommodate this case, we can project data from both groups onto the same basis functions.
 Therefore, we use the eigenfunctions $\phi_1, \ldots, \phi_J$ of $G$ as the basis $\psi_1, \ldots, \psi_J$.

-The joint density $f_k$, $k=0,1$ in Eq.(\ref{eq:1}) allows for potential score correlation and tail dependency, which we use copulas to model.
-A copula is a multivariate CDF whose univariate marginal distributions are all uniform, and it only characterizes the dependency between the components.
-See, for example, Ruppert and Matteson, 2015 \cite{RM2015}.
-Here we extend its use to the truncated scores of functional data.
+The joint density $f_k$,for $k=0,1$, in Eq.(\ref{eq:1}) allows for potential score correlation and tail dependency, which we use copulas to model.
+A copula is a multivariate cumulative distribution function (CDF) with univariate marginal distributions that are all uniform, and it characterizes only the dependency between the components; see, for example, \cite{RM2015}.
+Here, we extend its use to truncated scores of functional data.